 Responding to concerns about the potential effects of erosion and sediment on the Upper Little Creek Impoundment, the applicant has provided an Erosion Control plan at this time.
 This plan is typically provided at Final Construction Plan review.
+This plan has been reviewed by the Town staff and the Orange County Erosion Control Office and officer.

-No site activity can occur until all erosion control measures are approved and on-site meetings with inspectors have been completed and tree protection and silt protection fencing is in place.
+No site activity can occur until erosion control measures are approved, on-site meetings with inspectors have been completed and tree protection and silt protection fencing is in place.